damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 at no additional cost and installs in the same infrastructure as the rest of your GitLab instance.

-We're working on getting GitLab Container Registry to run on GitLab.com (for free, of course) and will update this post when it's ready.
+We're working on getting GitLab Container Registry set up on GitLab.com (for free, of course) and will update this post when it's ready.

 [8.8]: https://about.gitlab.com/2016/05/22/gitlab-8-8-released/